mlibre/blockchain/Matic/readme.md

 ## Development

 In this example, we write a `Voter` contract, compile it with `solc 0.7.1`.
-We connect to the `Matic` testnet using `Web3 1.2`, and finally deploying our contract on the Matic testnet blockchain.
+We connect to the `Matic` testnet using `Web3 1.2`, and finally deploy our contract on the Matic testnet blockchain.
 And then we interact with the blockchain using `Geth`. and `Graphiql`.

 ### Account